Written by Greg Ellifritz

 He continued the chase, knocking her to the ground again.
 She again beat him until she was able to get free and resume running.

 When he caught up to her the third time, they were right on the edge of a very busy road.
-He took her to the ground again and began fighting with her.
+He took her to the ground again and began trying to restrain her.
 He was on top of her in the middle of the road and trying to get his cell phone out of his pocket to call the police.
 She’s still hitting him and trying to escape.

 Our robber (a theft involving force is classified as a robbery in my state) got the bright idea that she needed some help.
 She began yelling “Rape!
 Rape!
 He’s raping me!” as loud as she could.
 Her cries were heard by a man driving by.
-That man had a CCW permit.
-The permit holder parked his car in the middle of the road, drew his gun and came to the assistance of the “rape victim”.
+That man had a gun.
+The gunman parked his car in the middle of the road, drew his gun and came to the assistance of the “rape victim”.

 He pointed his gun at the loss prevention employee (who happened to be a part-time police officer as well) and said “Let her go or I’m going to shoot you in the head!”

 The robber is still fighting as the loss prevention officer screams out “I’m a cop!” and thrusts his hand into the pocket of his pants to pull out his badge.
-The man with the CCW permit is unconvinced and likely thinks that the “rapist” is going for a gun.
+The white knight rescuer is unconvinced and likely thinks that the “rapist” is going for a gun.
 He closes the distance and prepares to take a shot while the loss prevention officer and the robber continue to struggle.
 Finally, the badge comes out.
-The man with the CCW permit doesn’t know what to do and is standing there stunned.
+The man with the gun didn’t know what to do and was just standing there with a stunned look on his face.

-The man with the CCW permit sees the uniformed police Sergeant and the marked cruiser and decides to leave things in her hands.
+The man with the gun sees the uniformed police sergeant and the marked cruiser and decides to leave things in her hands.
 He shoves the gun into his waistband, jumps into his car, and drives away.

-The Sergeant doesn’t have any idea what role the fleeing CCW permit holder played in this drama, but he’s gone and she sees a dude with a badge still fighting a woman in the middle of the road.
+The sergeant doesn’t have any idea what role the fleeing gunman played in this drama, but he’s gone and she sees a dude with a badge still fighting a woman in the middle of the road.
 She wades in and starts to help.
 By then, I’m rolling up.
-I never saw the man with the CCW permit even though he drove past me within 100 yards of the scene.
+I never saw the man with the gun even though he drove past me within 100 yards of the scene.

-Lots of very bad things could have happened in this scenario.
-Fortunately, nothing did.
+There was the potential for some life-threatening negative outcomes for everyone involved.
+Fortunately, luck was on our side and everything worked out.
 The bad guy (or girl in this case) goes to jail and no one is hurt except for the loss prevention officer who took a few punches to the face.

 1) Know what you are getting into.
 The law generally allows you to use deadly force to defend an innocent third party from what you believe is likely to result in serious injury or death.
 The key word here is “innocent”.
 A robber resisting arrest is not an innocent third party no matter how many times she yells “rape”.
 You can testify all you want about what she said and how you thought she was being attacked.
 It won’t matter much as you wither under the prosecutor’s questions: